 Regulation of Nutritional Products Globally.
 In our foreign markets, nutritional supplements are generally regulated by similar government agencies, such as the China Food and Drug Administration, the South Korea Ministry of Food and Drug Safety; the Japan Ministry of Health, Labour and Welfare and the Taiwan Department of Health.
 We typically market our Pharmanex products in international markets as foods, health foods, dietary supplements, food supplements or other similar categorizations under applicable regulatory regimes.
 In the event a product, or an ingredient in a product, is classified as a drug or pharmaceutical product in any market, we will generally not be able to distribute that product in that market through our distribution channel because of pre-market approvals and strict regulations applicable to drug and pharmaceutical products.
-Mainland China also has highly restrictive nutritional supplement product regulations.
-Products marketed as "health foods" are subject to extensive laboratory and clinical analysis by government authorities, and the product registration process in Mainland China takes a minimum of two years and may be substantially longer.
+Mainland China also has highly restrictive nutritional supplement product registration process in Mainland China takes a minimum of two years and may be substantially longer.
 In some cases it has taken us four years or longer to obtain product registrations.
 We market both "health foods" and "general foods" in Mainland China.
-There is some risk associated with the common practice in Mainland China of marketing a product as a "general food" while seeking "health food" classification.
+There is some risk associated with the common practice in Mainland China of marketing a product as a "general food" while seeking "health foods" the classification.
 If government officials feel the categorization of our products is inconsistent with product claims, ingredients or function, this could end or limit our ability to market such products in Mainland China and any efforts by our independent direct sellers to do so could result in negative publicity, fines and other government sanctions being imposed against us.